gyulanemeth/bluefox.email/terms-of-use.md

 ## 1. Introduction

-Welcome to **bluefox.email**!
+Welcome to **bluefox.email**, operated by **Innovaris Group LLC**!
 By using our platform, you agree to these terms of use.
 Please read them carefully before proceeding.

 ## 2. Eligibility